Get Mapmaking (How to Get Creative with Maps) Review

 Reading Skill: Moderate to good

-Parental Participation: Not necessary/supervision only
+Parental Participation: Not recommended

 Meg Grooms is a long-time homeschooling mother of 6 children, ranging in age from preschool to married with kids of their own.
 Always a vagabond at heart, Meg and her family have embraced a slow travel lifestyle and currently call Southern California home.
 Your guess is as good as hers as to where they’ll end up next.